 To start, let’s explore the differences.
 Sod is pre-grown grass that is installed by rolling it out on a bed of dirt where it is then rooted into the lawn.
 The optimal times to lay sod are in the spring and the fall.
 If you’re looking for speedy results then sod is definitely an option to consider, unfortunately when choosing sod the options for grass type is limited.

 Sod installation is generally more expensive than seeding but has it’s perks.
 For one, sod does not require as much attention as seed which can be washed away, overtaken by weeds and, takes 4-6 weeks to germinate.
 That does not mean that sod cannot be affected by weeds.
-Sometimes sod can shrink if water is lacking, which gives weeds room to grow .
+Sometimes sod can shrink if water is lacking, which gives weeds room to grow.
 Sloped areas and areas prone to erosion can also be problematic when caring for sod not properly installed.
-When installing sod the process is considerably cleaner meaning less dirt and sediment during installation.
-BUT when deciding between sod and seed, taking all options into consideration is important.
-Sod is very appealing because it is beautiful and lush in an instant.)
+While installing sod, the process is considerably cleaner; meaning that there will less dirt and sediment during installation.
+(However, when deciding between sod and seed, taking all options into consideration is important.
+Sod is very appealing because it creates a beautiful and lush area almost instantly.)

 This spring, consider all of your options when growing a lawn and make your property something you are proud of.